ngxson/llama-persona/README.md

-# LLaMa with persona
+# LLaMA with persona

 <img src="https://github.com/ngxson/llama-persona/raw/master/illustration.png" width="300" height="300" />

-**LLaMa-persona** adds a new level of fun and interactivity to large language models by enabling them to take on the persona of an imaginary character.
-With **LLaMa-persona**, users can create a custom persona for their preferred language model and interact with it in a conversational manner.
+**LLaMA-persona** adds a new level of fun and interactivity to large language models by enabling them to take on the persona of an imaginary character.
+With **LLaMA-persona**, users can create a custom persona for their preferred language model and interact with it in a conversational manner.

 ## How to use it